Schema options

 If we leave this set to empty, any subsequent field tags, mappings and filters will work on the basis that the top-level array object is our target.
 What we'd be saying in this scenario is 'don't treat the nested objects as separate records'.

-So, for example, if we went on to apply a filter to match on first_name contains bob, we'd find a match in the second customer object but ALL objects would be returned because we're targeting the top-level array object.
-This isn't what we want.
+So, for example, if we went on to apply a filter to match on first_name

-What we actually want is to treat each of the lower-level customer objects as separate records.
+, we'd find a match in the second customer object but ALL objects would be returned because we're targeting the top-level array object.
+This isn't what we want - we need to treat each of the lower-level customer objects as separate records.
 To do this, we navigate the data path and select the parent object - in this case, its customers:

-When you save your new data path, you won't see any changes to the schema - but the change will be applied in the field tagging tab.
+When you save your new data path, you won't see any changes to the schema - but the change will be applied in the tab.
 Here, the schema preview shows the structure that applies as per your selected data path in the schema tab.